realdecoy/django-fac/README.md

-# First Atlantic Commerce Payment Integration
+# Django FAC

-`django-fac `is a Django app to conduct that is used to integrate with First Atlantic Commerce payment gateway
+`django-fac` is a python package that helps to simplify the integration with First Atlantic Commerce payment gateway.

 Detailed documentation is in the "docs" directory.

+---

 ## Quick start
----

-1. First we need to install the `django-fac`.
+1. First we need to install the `django-fac`:
 ```bash
 pip install django-fac
 ```